-Albuquerque Informal Probate Attorneys
+Albuquerque Informal Probate Lawyer

 Informal probate is an expedited process reserved for estates with minimal assets.
 While the process may seem simple on the surface, it actually trades off a lot of procedure in favor of putting legal responsibility squarely on the shoulders of an estate’s representative.
 Any mistakes made could lead to issues with the estate’s administration, potentially even causing the representative to incur liability.

 If you would like assistance with estate planning for informal probate or managing an estate as a personal representative, New Mexico Financial & Family Law is here to help.
 Reach out to us at (505) 886-9606 or contact us online to schedule a no-obligation consultation.